Functional groups and chirality

 It is recommended that students have familiarity with the below concepts prior to the workshop.

-- Intermolecular forces- hydrogen bonding, dipole-dipole interactions and dispersion forces
+- Intermolecular forces- ionic interactions, hydrogen bonding, dipole-dipole interactions and dispersion forces

 - Molecular/receptor specificity